 If you happen to know what Site Reliability Engineer (SRE) is, you might be wondering how it relates to DevOps.
 Well, let’s not beat around the bush.
 There’s no “versus”—there’s only a different approach for how to deliver better software faster.

 In this post, I’ll break down each approach and show where DevOps and SRE differ.
-You’ll notice that SRE has an opinionated approach for how to run production systems, whereas DevOps focuses more broadly on people, process, and tools—in that order of importance.
+You’ll notice that SRE has an opinionated approach for how to run production systems, whereas DevOps focuses more broadly on people, processes, and tools—in that order of importance.

 Let’s start by setting the foundation for what DevOps and SRE are.